pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 # OSRS Twitch Live Loadout Plugin ![Plugin Installs](https://img.shields.io/endpoint?url=https://i.pluginhub.info/shields/installs/plugin/twitch-live-loadout) ![Plugin Rank](https://img.shields.io/endpoint?url=https://i.pluginhub.info/shields/rank/plugin/twitch-live-loadout)
 ![OSRS Live Loadout](./docs/banner.png?raw=true "OSRS Live Loadout")

+## ⚠️ The collection log feature is not yet released

 *"What is that helm you are wearing?!"*

-Let your Twitch viewers be fully immersed by providing them with interactive and real-time information about `Worn Equipment`, `Combat Statistics`, `Skills`, `Inventory`, `Bank` and more!
+Let your Twitch viewers be fully immersed by providing them with interactive and real-time information about `Worn Equipment`, `Collection Log`, `Combat Statistics`, `Skills`, `Inventory`, `Bank` and more!

 Get better engagement with...
 - **New players** who are not familiar with most of the content.